hackclub/hackclub/case_studies/san_mateo_high_school/README.md

 ## Plans for the future

-We plan to attend a lot of hackathons, for example HackingEDU, and we hope to be able to have field trips with girlsWhoCode club and organize hackathons with them.
+We plan to attend a lot of hackathons, for example HackingEDU, and we hope to be able to have field trips with the Girls Who Code club and organize hackathons with them.

 ## Activities log